Rishi-Mishra0704/NodeNexus/README.md

 ### Key Features <a name="key-features"></a>

-- **WebSocket Communication**: Utilizes WebSocket technology for real-time, bidirectional communication between the server and connected clients.
+- **TCP Network**: Utilized for real-time, bidirectional communication between the server and connected clients over TCP network.
-- **Cross-Origin Resource Sharing (CORS)**: Implements CORS to allow cross-origin requests, enabling collaboration across different domains.
-- **Simple Message Structure**: Defines a simple message structure for exchanging code content and file extensions between clients and the server.
-- **Efficient Broadcasting**: Broadcasts messages efficiently to all connected clients, ensuring synchronized collaboration.
+    - **Decentralized Network**: A decentralized network is a type of network architecture where the control and decision-making authority are distributed among multiple nodes or participants, rather than being concentrated in a single central entity.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->